Postage stamp crafts are fun, free and easy. They are also a great resource for creating unique art and personalized handmade gifts.

 Step 1: After finding the stamp of Hong Kong I wanted to enlarge, I took a photo of that stamp.

 The camera was set to take the highest quality photo it could.
-It was a DSLR camera, so I put it into a macro mode, (normally indicated by a picture of a flower).
+It was a DSLR camera, so I put it into a macro mode (normally indicated by a flower picture).

-Step 3: Next, using a papercraft knife I cut the printed stamp out of the photo paper whilst making a perforated edge.
+Step 3: Next, I used a papercraft knife to cut the printed stamp out of the photo paper while making a perforated edge.

 These enlarged stamps look great framed and can be a wonderful personalized gift and keepsake.